BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 Finish drinks              :milestone, c15, after c14, 0m
 ```

 In the illustrated breakfast preparation process, the combined efforts of Chef A, Chef B, and Chef C form a parallel system where each chef operates independently to complete their assigned tasks.
 This system maximizes efficiency by allowing multiple food preparation processes to occur simultaneously rather than sequentially.
-Importantly, none of the chefs are required to wait on one another to complete their tasks, which prevents bottlenecks and ensures smooth workflow execution.
-If dependencies between chefs' tasks existed, inefficiencies would arise, causing idle time and delaying the overall breakfast completion.
+Importantly, none of the chefs are required to wait on one another to complete their tasks; while this can prevent bottlenecks and ensure smooth workflow execution, it also leads to inefficiencies of it’s own.

 ### Chef Task Approaches and Their Computational Analogies